 After deliberating over whether or not to write a blog, how to start it if I did and whether anyone would actually want to read it I decided to just take the plunge and go for it.
 There are so many potential blog posts that I can write about London having worked there for the last 7 years that I decided to start a bit smaller!
-Having just returned from an overnight trip to Paris, my second trip within a few months this seemed like the perfect starting point.
+Having been on several trips to Paris, thanks to cheap deals on the Eurostar it seemed like the perfect post to begin my blogging journey.

-Working in London, I have no idea why I’d not done it earlier as with the train from Kings Cross St Pancras to Paris taking only 2 1/4 hours it’s really easy.
-As we both commute into London from Milton Keynes for work, we decide to visit Paris for a weekend but decided to add to our costs and decided to stay in London after work on the Friday night so that there wasn’t the travel to London to contend with early on the Saturday morning.
+Working in London, I have no idea why I didn’t take a trip to Paris sooner with Kings Cross St Pancras to Paris taking only 2 1/4 hours.
+As both my partner and I commute into London from Milton Keynes for work, we decide to visit Paris for a weekend but decided to add to our costs and stay in London after work on the Friday night so that there wasn’t the travel to London to contend with early on the Saturday morning.
 This made the trip much more leisurely as staying at The Premier Inn at Kings Cross meant a hassle free Saturday morning.
 It is also conveniently located next to a Pizza Express who are accredited by Coeliac UK so somewhere it is so easy to grab a quick gluten free dinner, something we did after work on the Friday to kick off our weekend with gluten free dough balls, pizza and a large glass of wine!
 For me anyway – Paul’s were all the normal gluten version!
 (Note: Premier Inn London Euston is only a few minutes walk away so book into whichever Premier Inn is cheaper).

 Kings Cross St Pancras

-Everything about the Eurostar was really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
-I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes prepackaged sandwiches).
+Everything about travelling by Eurostar is really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
+I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes pre-packaged sandwiches).

 Nearest Metro – St Augustin, line 9